krathalan/miscellaneous-scripts/README.md

 ![Example gif](Images/example.gif)

 ## prntscrn (sh)
 Takes a nice screenshot after the specified seconds and saves it to `~/Pictures/Screenshots`.
+Displays a notification when the screenshot is taken.
+Easily bound to a key in your i3 config.

 ## save_installed_packages_log (bash)
 This script will save a comprehensive, organized list of installed packages to `/var/log/installed_packages.log`.
 It's meant to be used in a pacman hook in `/etc/pacman.d/hooks/`, like this: